 Spiced black beans are great for adding to salads, tacos, burritos and any other Mexican dishes you’d like to serve throughout the week.
 With easy prep and delicious results, this protein-rich side is fabulous for mixing and matching.

 Chickpeas are a healthy little addition to the batch cooking menu with protein, fiber and healthy carbs to boot.
-They’re good roasted after they’re cooked for a crunchy snack, blended into soups, in curries with or without meat and in cold lunch salads.
+They’re great roasted and can be used for a crunchy snack, blended into soups, in curries with or without meat and in cold lunch salads.
 They can do it all – truly!
+Recipe from Sweet Peas & Saffron.